anttipaasi/Optimal-DC-Motor-Control-Simulation/README.md

 dcm_mpc.m = simulate model predictive control

+Note that Casadi is needed to run the OCP solver.

 This project was carried out on the "Numerical Optimal Control in Science and Engineering" course at Albert-Ludwigs-Universität in Freiburg, Germany.